RMeli/spyrmsd/README.md

 #### Standalone Tool

-Additionally, one of the following packages are required to use `spyrmsd` as a standalone tool:
+Additionally, one of the following packages is required to use `spyrmsd` as a standalone tool:

 * [Open Babel](http://openbabel.org/)
 * [RDKit](https://rdkit.org/)